unused/webrtc-video-in-twenty-minutes/README.md

 # WebRTC Video in Twenty Minutes

 A super short presentation on how to setup a basic [WebRTC] application to communicate with video.
-Note that I use a public stun server for sake of simplicity.
-When building your own WebRTC application you have to setup your own infrastructure which requires a stun server, a turn server for business connections, and some kind of server-side signaling (e.g. websockets, sip, polling, etc.).
+Note that I use a public STUN server for sake of simplicity.
+When building your own WebRTC application you have to setup your own infrastructure which requires a STUN server, a TURN server for business connections, and some kind of server-side signaling (e.g. Websockets, SIP, polling, etc.).
 Everything used in this example is based on web standards, no additional dependencies are required.

 ## Usage